 Jewish communities are diverse and there is no single approach that will work for everyone.
 KeshetUK works in partnership with communities to identify their goals, then we tailor our support so they can achieve them.

-KeshetUK workshops use a mixture methods to understand how LGBT+ inclusion can work in Jewish communities.
+KeshetUK workshops use a mixture of methods to understand how LGBT+ inclusion can work in Jewish communities.
 They are interactive and create a space where any question can be asked.

 What we offer synagogues

-- Meeting with individuals such as rabbis, teachers and staff - in confidence where necessary - to increase their understanding of what including Jewish LGBT+ people and their families could look like
+- Meeting with individuals such as Rabbis, teachers and staff - in confidence where necessary - to increase their understanding of what including Jewish LGBT+ people and their families could look like

 - Bespoke sessions - previous ones have included themes including LGBT+ mental health and a timeline of LGBT+ history